jrief/django-admin-sortable2/docs/source/usage.rst

 	class MyModelAdmin(SortableAdminMixin, admin.ModelAdmin):
 	    pass

 That's it!
-The list view of the model admin interface now adds a column with a sensitive area.
+The list view of the model admin interface now adds a column with a draggable area.
 By clicking on that area, the user can move that row up or down.
 If he wants to move it to another page, he can do that as a bulk operation, using the admin actions.

+By default the draggable area is positioned on the first column.
+If it shall be placed somewhere else, add the ordering field name explicitly to the attribute ``list_display``.

 Overriding change list page